psevestre/openid-fapi/Financial_API_WD_001.md

 When registering redirect URIs, authorization servers

-1. shall not support "Private-Use URI Scheme Redirection";
+1. shall not support "Private-Use URI Scheme Redirection"; and
-1. shall not support "Loopback Interface Redirection";
+1. shall not support "Loopback Interface Redirection".

 These requirements mean that FAPI Security Profile 1.0 compliant implementations can only support native apps through the use of "Claimed https Scheme URI Redirection".